neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 Note that used the dense version of BERT (the stub ends in `base-none`) as the starting point for the training and passed a recipe from [SparseZoo](https://sparsezoo.neuralmagic.com/models/nlp%2Fquestion_answering%2Fbert-large%2Fpytorch%2Fhuggingface%2Fsquad%2Fbase-none) which was used to train the dense teacher for the SQuAD task.
 Since the SQuAD task is similiar to the Squadshifts Amazon task, these hyperparameters are a solid starting point.
 This recipe contains no sparsity related modifiers and only controls the learning rate and number of epochs.
-As such, the script will run typical fine-tuning, resulting in a dense model.
+As such, no pruning is applied, resulting in a dense model.

 Here's what the recipe looks like:
 ```yaml